emnh/playground-f2pxsmh2/statement.md

 This optimized code was made for [Smash the Code](https://www.codingame.com/multiplayer/bot-programming/smash-the-code) contest.
 We assume that you are using one 6x12 bitboard per color, represented as the least significant bits of an 128 bit integer (__uint128_t), which is supported by GCC.
-You can expect about say 800k-1M separations of one color into connected components, versus say 200k-250k for a regular bit-BFS per index.
+You can expect about say 800k-1M separations of one color into connected components per 100ms, versus say 200k-250k for a regular bit-BFS per index.
 It depends on the hardware, but in general expect a 4x speedup over normal bit-BFS.
 The output is an array of components, which are themselves 6x12 bitboards.